Bob Enyart takes a second crack at presenting our online list at kgov.com/pope about Francis. It's tough material to get through...

 * The BEL Pope List at KGOV.com: Many of Bob Enyart's most popular radio programs and articles consist of the lists that we maintain online here at KGOV.com.
 Pope Francis' answer last week when asked whether he ever doubts God's existence led to the latest in his own long list of sinful deeds and comments.
 This then prompted our own Pope List, as here at kgov.com/pope.
 Over decades of broadcasting, we've noticed 1) Papal defenders claiming a "mistranslation" of the Pope's comments, and 2) as the Catholic Church adopted increasingly humanist, left-wing, and pro-homosexual ideology, that the most conservative Catholics would criticize the Vatican but defend the Pope.
 No longer.
 Many conservative Catholics are now recognizing Francis' own immorality, and very few would make the absurd claim that any of the items in our Pope List result from any mistranslation.
 For surely, one of the most horrific items in this list, the first, utterly condemns him:

 - The first assignment that he gave to the teenage boys in his class in Argentina in 1964 was to read the writing of an openly homosexual author, and one of the boys in that class grew up to become one of Francis' many homosexual defenders.
 To BEL's knowledge, Francis has never repented from this very public sin.
-Sadly, it's not that Francis became the pope in spite of, but because of, having this kind of past.
+Sadly, it's not that Francis became the pope in spite of, but because of, his fondness for homosexuals.

 - There is no such thing as Islamic terrorism he said, but global warming is real.